ryuz/BinaryBrain/README_en.md

 ## License
 This source code's license is MIT license.

-(Note : This program using Eigen and CEREAL)
+(Note : This program using CEREAL)

 ## Reference
 - BinaryConnect: Training Deep Neural Networks with binary weights during propagations<br>